stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 Yeah.

 [[26:15]](https://www.youtube.com/watch?v=CNavXFv3ats&t=1575s) **Redwan:**
 But we still like need to provide, I think as an ecosystem more structuring, you know, like who you can work with, what are the different vendors, what services they can do, where they can help, what's the type of contract you're going to have after.
 And really giving like that overall perspective of like a new entrant, you know, in the market.
-And so some of them, they understand very well and they have already like some pretty detailed question, you know, even like asking me, our red one, we need to increase like the contract size from a 24 to a 40, 48 kilobytes.
+And so some of them, they understand very well and they have already like some pretty detailed question, you know, even like asking me, our red one, we need to increase like the [contract size from a 24k to a 40k, 48 kilobytes](https://ethereum.stackexchange.com/questions/41501/contract-code-size-and-how-to-work-around-it).

 And we have some, you know, like those, those stack overflow issue, like well known.
 So yeah.

 [[26:55]](https://www.youtube.com/watch?v=CNavXFv3ats&t=1615s) **Bob:**
-The stack depth one that was always a problem.
+The [stack depth one](https://faizannehal.medium.com/understanding-the-stack-based-architecture-of-evm-af45dc9819f2) that was always a problem.

 [[26:57]](https://www.youtube.com/watch?v=CNavXFv3ats&t=1617s) **Redwan:**
 And so there is some of them, it's this, but then some other ones in this small product, they're going to ask me, okay, why should I go on an L2?
 What is the L1?
 What does it mean?